Ma-Nu-El/sit/README.md

 Markdown using *Orgmode's* `C-c C-e m m`.

-<a id="orgc2cb736"></a>
+<a id="orgefe8de7"></a>

 # problem

-I type too much just to commit and push in sparse git repositories in my machine.
+I type too much just to commit and push in different git repositories in my machine.

-<a id="orgbfd23c1"></a>
+<a id="orgd34d49b"></a>

 # current solution

-I have to `cd` into every git repo, which by the way I have to remember what are they and where are they and only then `git commit` and `git push`.
+I have to `cd` into every git repo - which by the way have to remember its location every time for every repo -.

+From here I usually do one of the two following actions:

+1. Copy the commit message and paste it on the next commit of all the other git repos.

+1. Push.

+Maybe I haven't pushed up the different git repos and now after committing in each repo (related or not) I want to push them up.
+That involves `cd` `<insertGitRepoLocation>` and then `git push` and repeat again for every repo.

 This workflow is a problem because:

 -   I have to remember where are all these different repos

+Note that the number of repos is highly variable, so getting used to remember some locations is not an option since you could easily forget that particular little test repo you needed to commit/push.
+I have forgotten those.
+It's annoying.

--   Since I have these repos scattered in multiple locations in multiple machines, it's very error prone
+-   Since I have these repos scattered in multiple directories in multiple machines, it's very error prone
 -   git submodules/subtree/subrepos are way too complex for what I need

-<a id="org2393394"></a>
+<a id="orgcaed530"></a>

 # wanted solution